 If you find yourself having an experience like mine, there is NO ‘should’.
 Pregnancy, labour, motherhood are not simple journeys.
 It is nothing like I imagined.
 Be kind to yourself, ask for help, do not feel guilty or like you failed, have faith.
+Consider taking additional NCT classes because they are worth it or hiring a doula.
 This is not meant to take away or challenge those who feel their births were an experience of strength, of calm and beauty.
 I am nothing but glad for you and even in the challenge of mine looking back I can appreciate the triumph with pride.
 Its purpose is to give comfort to those who struggled after and to offer an earnest expectation that things can go awry but you can get through it.

 Did you have a traumatic birth, was it at home, via c section?
 Do you have any tips for expectant mothers?

 On a lighter note Mummy in a Tutu and I were laughing over the potential title of this post; the more humorous being; bitch with a scissors, it’s not all sun-shine rainbows and fucking whale music, push push aghhhh and scream all you like.
 And, say yes to drugs.